 Educating users on how to use the platform and also how to trade the derivatives on offer is extremely important to Deribit.
 Derivatives can have a steep learning curve, particularly options.
 The goal is to create an education resource that will make Deribit accessible and easy to use for as many people as possible.
 Reducing any barrier to entry by providing all the resources anyone could need to get the most out of the platform.

 Additional Currency Listings

-While bitcoin is still king in the cryptocurrency space with a market share of around 50% at time of writing, there is serious and growing demand for additional currencies.
+While bitcoin is still king in the cryptocurrency space with a market share of around 50% at the time of writing, there is a serious and growing demand for additional currencies.
 The ETH product development brought with it several important upgrades.
 The new user interface and API have now moved from being a single currency system to supporting multiple currencies.
 This means adding more currencies in future will be a more streamlined process.

 Advanced Order Types

 Deribit users already have access to limit orders, market orders, stops (both limit and market), post only, hidden and reduce only order types.
 But more advanced order types are also planned for the future.
 Advanced order types such as One Cancels Other (OCO) and trailing stops will give traders even more flexibility in how they structure their trades, and more freedom to step away from the screen knowing their orders will execute exactly as they intend.

 The Future On Deribit

 With these upcoming features and continued development Deribit intends to remain at the forefront of the crypto derivatives market by giving traders all the tools they need.